microsoft/AdaptiveCards/specs/DevSpecs/RatingControl.md

 ## 4. BACKWARDS COMPATIBILITY CONCERNS/FALLBACK
 ### 4.1 Backwards Compatibility
 No breaking changes to existing features or APIs are introduced with this feature.
-Sending cards with Input.Rating to previous versions of the renderers will result in the rating control being rendered as a standard Input.ChoiceSet.
+The default fallback will be a ChoiceSet with the appropriate number of choices, so if an Input.Rating is sent to a previous version of the renderer, it will render as a ChoiceSet.

 ## 5. OBJECT MODEL
 | Property | Type | Required | Description | Version |